June 23, 1872

 Dramatic

 “KING CARROT” AT THE GRAND OPERA-HOUSE.
 The hour at which the representation of “King Carrot” at the Grand Opera-house terminated last night, or, more properly speaking, this morning, prevents so careful a review of the play as its qualities call for.
 The imperfections of a first performance would, in any case, have made a satisfying summary of the spectacular merits of the entertainment — its chief merits, it will be understood —almost impossible.
-A burried review of the story (...)
+A burried review of the story of (…)

 Le Roi Carotte